 Do Antibacterial wipes kill Viruses!

-If you are using them with the intention of protecting your workplace from COVID-19, or reducing the spread of this virus, you must be very careful to ensure the wipes are certified to kill this 99.9% of this virus.
+If you are using them as an alternative to cleaning products, to protect your workplace from COVID-19, or reducing the spread of this virus, you must be very careful to ensure the wipes are certified to kill this 99.9% of this virus.
 Some wipes, like the kind made with benzalkonium chloride, are only approved to kill bacteria.

 They might not work as well on viruses so they are not approved to do this.
 Wipes that say “disinfectant” on the label usually kill bacteria, viruses, and mold.
 Checking the product’s label for the EPA registration number helps find out what it is approved to.
 The Environmental Protection Agency (EPA) keeps a list of approved disinfectants on its website.